 4. Ayahuasca Reader – Luis Eduardo Luna & Steven White – 2000

-Originally published in the year 2000 and recently enjoying a second edition, this book is essential for anyone wanting to dive deep into the discussion about ayahuasca.
+Originally published in the year 2000 and recently enjoying a second edition, this is one of the essential ayahuasca books for anyone wanting to dive deep into the discussion about the powerful Amazonian brew.
 The collection contains seminal essays from leading anthropologists, ethnobotanists, writers, journalists, poets and others interested in ayahuasca.
 With essays translated from over a dozen languages, the book is a polished gem of ayahuasca literature.

 5. Listening to Ayahuasca – Rachel Harris – 2017